neutral-af/backend/README.md

 This dev server starts an http dev server on port 8000, matching the http routing set up in production/staging by [Zeit](https://zeit.co).

 A [GraphQL playground](https://github.com/prisma-labs/graphql-playground) is also found on `/playground` (ie. http://localhost:8000/playground).
-You can try entering the query `{ health }` to test the playground's connection to the backend.
+You can try entering the query `{ health { aliveSince environment } }` to test the playground's connection to the backend.

 To run the Go unit tests, use: